Volue-Public/energy-smp-docs/docs/mesh/calculations/calculations.md

 The last example is referring to the UTC zone with no DST so values are shifted one hour compared to the first two examples.

-### Time point macros

-A time point specification can be explicit or based on the macros that make time point follow current time.
-Examples related to current time:

-- 202002291336 -> Saturday 29 February 2020 13:36:00
-- DAY - Start of the current day in UTC+1 zone
-- WEEK+2d+14h-10x - Is interpreted as start of this week (UTC+1) plus 2 days
-  plus 14 hours minus 10 minutes

-Available base codes are YEAR, MONTH, WEEK, DAY, MIN15 and NOW.
-The function named @TIME_MASK is having some examples where the mask values are created from such macros.
-See the reference documentation for details.

 # Basic time series operations